stjude-c3d/MyGPT/README.md

 <img src='./images/pipeline.png' width='800px' alt='MyGPT pipeline'>

 We have divided the MyGPT pipeline architecture into three sections:
-1. <b>User interface (UI)</b>: The UI is the front-end of the pipeline.
+1. <u>User interface (UI)</u>: The UI is the front-end of the pipeline.
 It is a web application that allows users to interact with the pipeline.
 The UI is built using ReactJS.
-2. <b>Backend server</b>: The backend server is responsible for handling requests from the UI and sending them to the LLM server.
+2. <u>Backend server</u>: The backend server is responsible for handling requests from the UI and sending them to the LLM server.
 The backend server is built using Python Django.
-3. <b>LLM server</b>: The LLM server is responsible for generating answers to the questions asked by the user.
-The LLM server is built using Django and Llama-CPP-Python.
+3. <u>LLM server</u>: The LLM server is responsible for generating answers to the questions asked by the user.
+We are using Ollama for the LLM server.

 ## Installation